Return to Monkey Island: Pre-release

 In May 2022, after the first teaser video and a few screenshots of Return to Monkey Island were released, the art style drew criticism from fans online.
 Gilbert wrote a post on his blog explaining why the style was chosen and expressing his disappointment in the response.

 A gameplay trailer was released on June 28 as part of a Nintendo Direct event.
 This reignited the backlash, leading some people to insult and harass Gilbert on social media and his blog.
 As a result, Gilbert disabled comments in the blog and said that he would not talk further about Return to Monkey Island.
 Several developers publicly criticized the user behavior and supported Gilbert and his team, including Cory Barlog of Santa Monica Studio and Neil Druckmann of Naughty Dog.

 Critical response

 Return to Monkey Island received "generally favorable" reviews, according to review aggregator Metacritic.
 The website Pixel Bandits' review of the title lauded the game's commitment to the series, saying that "Return really captures the spirit of the original games and delivers an outstanding 21st century point and click adventure".

-The article and video also make specific reference to the highly-changed art style, saying that "I thought I was going to hate the new art style, but when you get in game it's actually very fluid and well crafted".
+Pixel also makes specific reference to the highly-changed art style, saying that "I thought I was going to hate the new art style, but when you get in game it's actually very fluid and well crafted".
+Rock, Paper, Shotgun described the visuals as "vibrant and lovely, capturing the spirit of the earlier games but in a storybook style that is extremely fitting for this new adventure".
+Polygon said: "The downright ugly polygonal visuals of Escape and Tales of Monkey Island have been replaced with a sort of Henry Selick aesthetic, like a living map populated by hinged paper dolls".

+Some reviewers acknowledged the game had a reduced difficulty level but was well paced.
+The drop of the nine-verb interaction grid, and instead going with the drag-and-drop system, limited some opportunities for comedy, but contributed to a seamless gameplay experience.

 Sales

+GameSensor noted that the initial month after the launch of the game on Steam saw Return to Monkey Island achieve sales figures of approximately $3 million.
+During this same period, the sales volumes of Return reached close to 100,000 units.
+Comparing the game's release to a previous game developed by Terrible Toybox, Thimbleweed Park, revealed that Return's revenue within its first month surpassed Thimbleweed Parks sales during a similar timeframe by almost sixfold; while the number of copies sold for Return exceeded that of the developer's previous game threefold.
+The remarkable sales performance of Return has established it as the fastest-selling game within the series.